Does capitalization matter in email addresses?

 The latest version of RFC 5336, an SMTP (Simple Mail Transfer Protocol) extension, states that the first part of an email address (the unique address) can be case-sensitive.

-In light of this information, the best practice is to stick to lowercase characters when choosing a new email address to avoid any potential problems.
+With this in mind, it’s best to stick to lowercase characters when choosing a new email address to avoid any potential problems.

 There’s more to email addresses than just case sensitivity, however.